ParthaPPM/chrome-skip-youtube-ad/README.md

 2. Open browser, and go to "Manage extensions"
 3. Enable the developer mode
 4. Click on the "Load unpacked" button
-5. Select the extracted folder (i.e. skip-youtube-ad)
+5. Select the extracted folder (i.e. the folder containing the manifest.json file)
 6. The Extension is now added to your browser